bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Overview
 --------

-Juggler's architecture is designed so that exactly-once processing is performed not only within a single processing block but throughout the entire sequence, starting from the moment stream events are fed the system and up to the moment when the output data is stored to conventional data storage.
+Juggler's architecture is designed so that exactly-once processing is performed not only within a single processing block but throughout the entire sequence, starting from the moment stream events are fed to the system and up to the moment when the output data is stored to conventional data storage.

 The approach based on loosely coupled blocks with exactly-once processing support throughout the entire sequence allows for decomposing data processing in order to provide better modularity, performance management and simplicity in development.
-Juggler supports four models of feeding events for processing:

-- no delay; this model dictates that the events be processed immediately after becoming available in the streams;

-- in a time slot where events are grouped into blocks, each a certain amount of seconds long; processing is scheduled based on overlapping or non-overlapping sliding time slots;

-- in a length-based slot where events are grouped into blocks, each a certain number of transactions long; processing is scheduled based on overlapping or non-overlapping sliding time slots;

-- in a real-time slot where events are grouped into blocks, each including transactions in a certain time interval; processing is scheduled based on overlapping or non-overlapping sliding time slots;

 Juggler easily integrates with in-memory grid systems, for example, Hazelcast, Apache Ignite.